raphaelvallat/pingouin/README.rst

 Quick start
 ============

-Try before you buy!
-Click on the link below and navigate to the notebooks folder to load a collection of interactive Jupyter notebooks demonstrating the main functionalities of Pingouin.
-No need to install Pingouin beforehand as the notebooks run in a Binder environment.
+Click on the link below and navigate to the notebooks/ folder to run a collection of interactive Jupyter notebooks showing the main functionalities of Pingouin.
+No need to install Pingouin beforehand, the notebooks run in a Binder environment.

 .. image:: https://mybinder.org/badge.svg
     :target: https://mybinder.org/v2/gh/raphaelvallat/pingouin/develop